 How to Choose an ERP Software for a Professional Services Industry

-How is Professional Service industry different from others?
+How is professional service industry different from others?
 Is there anything we are missing when we are trying to choose the right software?
 Let’s try to answer those questions.

 Accounting and Payroll

-This is the most important part.
-Maybe this is the single most important part you need to be paying attention to when buying an ERP package.
-Your billing process can be per client once or even per any engagement-project implementation or customer service.
-Services you are providing may be provided on a fixed fee/quotation basis, or expense basis or percentage of completion basis.
-Billing rates can also be different depending on who is performing the task – the senior consultant or a junior employee.
+This is the single most important part you need to be paying attention to when buying an ERP package.
+Your billing process can be per client or even per any engagement, project implementation or customer service.
+Services you are providing may be provided on a fixed fee (quotation) basis, or expense basis or percentage of completion basis.
+Billing rates can also be different depending on who is performing the task – the senior consultant or a junior assistant.